seanox/aspect-js/manuals/events.md

 ```

 ## Composite.EVENT_MOUNT_START
-The event occurs when the view model binding is started.
+The event occurs when the view-module binding is started.
 Processing itself
 does not start until after the event.

 ## Composite.EVENT_MOUNT_NEXT
-The event occurs during recursive iteration during view model binding, if during
+The event occurs during recursive iteration during view-module binding, if
-a render cycle, the view model binding of another element starts.
-The processing
+during a render cycle, the view-module binding of another element starts.
+The
-itself does not start until after the event.
+processing itself does not start until after the event.

 ## Composite.EVENT_MOUNT_END
-The event occurs with the final end of the view model binding.
+The event occurs with the final end of the view-module binding.
 The processing
 itself ends before the event.

 # Modules